AndunHH/spacemouse/README.md

 - inserted a hysteresis into the exclusive mode to prevent immediate switching back and forth between Trans- and Rot-mode
   - new parameter "EXCL_HYST", a value of 0 turns it off (old behavior)

-To reduce the file size, the parameters in the config.h have been shortened.
-Therefore your old config.h will not work out of the box, but you need to rename the parameters.
-As this may be anoying, this is supported by this script: [ParameterRenamingV3.py](ParameterRenamingV3.py)

 # Complete description of the project